-If you’re DIY skills are lacking, or you just don’t have the time and want something ready-made, you can get DIY raised bed garden kits or use galvanized steel watering tanks.
-We use several of this smaller steel tank for some of our herb gardens right by the backdoor.
-They keep out more of the critters that would eat our plants year to year, and allow the soil to get warmer during winter months.
+If your DIY skills are lacking, or you just don’t have the time and want something ready-made, you can get DIY raised bed garden kits or use galvanized steel watering tanks.
+We use several of these smaller steel tanks for some of our herb gardens right by the back door.
+They keep out more of the critters that would eat our plants year to year and allow the soil to get warmer during winter months.
 And they look good, too!

 I love the idea of found objects to raise up your garden beds.
 These plastic crates make a great system when lined with landscape cloth.

 The awesome thing about straw bale gardening is that it is so easy to set up, after following a bit of conditioning, you can grow over the whole structure, and then compost it when it has lived its usefulness to you.
 Move it around to where you need it, plant small or large patches or use it to line a raised bed and give yourself more growing space.
 Modern Farmer.com shows you how.

 Additional Reading>> 27 Tips from a Master Gardener

 10. DIY Elevated Raised Bed Garden / Planter